italia/spid-cie-oidc-docs/docs/en/termini_acronimi.rst

     * - **Trust Chain**
-      - Validation Procedure of the sequence of Entity Configuration / Statements that have been collected through the Metadata Discovery, whose positive result is a final Metadata regarding an entity, and the expiry date before which it must be updated.
+      - Validation Procedure of the sequence of Entity Configuration / Statements that have been collected through the Metadata Discovery, whose positive result is a final Metadata regarding an Entity, and the expiry date before which it must be updated.
     * - **Onboarding**
-      - Registration Procedure of a new entity inside the SPID and CIE Federations.
+      - Registration Procedure of a new Entity inside the SPID and CIE Federations.
     * - **Federation Endpoint**
-      - Endpoints used to fetch and resolve entity statements, query a list of all the subordinate entities and check the trust mark status.
+      - Endpoints used to fetch and resolve Entity statements, query a list of all the subordinate entities and check the trust mark status.

 Acronyms